RunBroHackaton/SmartContracts/README.md

 ### Solidity
 - **Smart Contracts**: Our core blockchain functionality is powered by Solidity, the contract-oriented programming language for writing smart contracts on various blockchain platforms.
-- **MarketPlace.sol**: This contract handles the listing and purchasing of shoes on our platform.
-- **RunBroToken.sol**: Manages the RBT token transactions and balances.
-- **Reward.sol**: Calculates rewards for various activities, including purchasing shoes, walking, and affiliate marketing.

 ### Foundry
 - **Testing**: We use Foundry, a blazing fast, portable, and modular toolkit for Ethereum application development, to test our smart contracts ensuring security and reliability.